 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked Baruch as #276 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+According to College Factual's 2024 analysis, Baruch is ranked #264 out of 2,217 schools in the nation that were analyzed for overall quality.
 This puts it in the top 15% of all schools in the nation.
-This is an improvement over the previous year, when Baruch held the #466 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when Baruch held the #279 spot on the Best Overall Colleges list.

 The student to faculty ratio at Baruch College is 20 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.